Lewis Rosenstiel: Personal life

 Rosenstiel was married five times: to Dorothy Heller, Leonore Cohn (niece of Harry Cohn, founder of Columbia Pictures), Louise Rosenstiel, Susan Kaufman, and Blanka Wdowiak.
-His daughter, Louise, married Sidney Frank, who well after her death in 1973, became a billionaire creating the vodka Grey Goose and through guerilla marketing of the German cordial, Jägermeister.
-His second wife, Lee, married Walter Annenberg, was on the board of the Metropolitan Opera, and led the influential Annenberg Foundation.
+His daughter Louise married Sidney Frank, who well after her death in 1973, became a billionaire creating the vodka Grey Goose and through guerilla marketing of the German cordial Jägermeister.
+His second wife, Lee, later married Walter Annenberg, was on the board of the Metropolitan Opera, and led the influential Annenberg Foundation.
 His divorce from his fourth wife changed the divorce laws in the U.S. His fifth wife, Blanka A. Rosenstiel, took over the Rosenstiel Foundation following his death in 1976.

 His first wife, Dorothy Heller, contributed the funds which Rosenstiel used to start Schenley Industries.
 Rosenstiel's mother's family were Disraelis; when they bought the Johnson trading post in Ohio, they changed their name to Johnson.

 Relationship with Roy Cohn and J. Edgar Hoover

 Rosenstiel was a friend of attorney Roy Cohn, and together they formed the organization American Jewish League Against Communism.
 Cohn was eventually disbarred based on his attempt to fraudulently name himself co-executor of Rosenstiel's will by forcing a dying, semicomatose Rosenstiel to sign a codicil that Cohn falsely claimed was related to Rosenstiel's divorce.
-The incident happened in 1975, and Cohn was disbarred shortly before his death in 1986.
+The incident happened in 1975, a year before his death, and Cohn was disbarred shortly before his own death from AIDS in 1986.

 Rosenstiel was also friends with Federal Bureau of Investigation director J. Edgar Hoover, and was the primary contributor to the J. Edgar Hoover Foundation.